-In order to collect relevant data, each lead or project partners has to provide their NACE Codes during the application phase.
-The list of all available NACE codes and a detailed explanation is available on the programme website.
+In order to collect relevant data, lead or project partners funded under GBER have to provide their NACE Codes during the application phase.
+The list of all available NACE codes and a detailed explanation is made available on the programme website.